Modernizing the TV experience

 PROJECT OUTCOMES

-- TV apps that are visually cohesive with a consistent app experience across 7 platforms.
+- TV apps that are visually cohesive with a consistent app experience across 7 platforms (Apple TV, Roku, Android TV, Fire TV, Samsung, LG, ODK Box)

 - Optimized Design System and design documentation that sped up cross-functional collaboration.